 Scheme for the Establishment of Community Councils

-Community Councils are voluntary organisations that express the views and concerns of local people within their area across a wide range of issues from new buildings and roads to local services and facilities.
+Community Councils are voluntary organisations that express the views and concerns of local people within their area.
+These can be across a wide range of issues from new buildings and roads, to local services and facilities.